Sivenesi/Sivenesi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Developmental Psychology at the University of California, Merced.
-My research interests are in emotions and intercultural relationships.
-Specifically, my dissertation work focuses on how young people help other navigate cultural differences in emotion norms (i.e., "Emotion Brokering").
+I am interested in emotions and social interactions.
+My dissertation work focuses on how young people help other navigate cultural differences in emotion norms (i.e., "Emotion Brokering").